microsoft/FluidExamples/task-manager-diceroller/README.md

 ## About this repo

 This is an example to demonstrate a basic use of the TaskManager DDS in React.
-To use this example, we make the following assumptions:

-1. You want to use React.js for your view
-1. You already have Node installed on your local machine.
-If not, follow the instructions [here](https://nodejs.org/en/download/).
+Here we use React.js for the view, but you can use any framework you'd like.

 For a more detailed explanation of this example please click [here](TODO_RECIPE_LINK_HERE).